rockstar/lastfmapi/README.md

 LastFmApi
 ---------

-A thin but dynamic wrapper around the Last.fm api webservice found at http://ws.audioscrobbler.com/2.0/
+A thin but dynamic wrapper around the Last.fm api webservice found at http://ws.audioscrobbler.com/2.0/ - Currently, only unauthenticated endpoints are supported.
+You are still required to provide an API key just not the secret.

     import lastfmapi